matloff/fasteR/README.md

 Here we are asking R to find the mean of the Nile data, then print the result.

-But whenever we are at the R '>' prompt, any expression we type will be printed out anyway, so there is no need to call **print**.
+But whenever we are at the R `>` prompt, any expression we type will be printed out anyway, so there is no need to call **print**.

 Since there are only 100 data points here, it's not unwieldy to print them out.
-Again, all we have to do is type ``Nile,'' no need to call **print**:
+Again, all we have to do is type `Nile`, no need to call **print**:

 ``` r